wearefair/interview/ios/README.md

-# Mobile Take Home Excercise
+# Mobile Take Home Exercise

 Create a rental shopping app using Swift for iOS or Java/Kotlin for Android